Who Does NVTI Train?

 NVTI has trained a variety of veterans' employment and training professionals, including employment service personnel, veterans service organization leaders, Federal and State staff, Department of Defense personnel, Native American groups which work with veterans, county veterans' service representatives, and others.
 Under Title 38, Sec.
 4109 USC, NVTI is bound by law to provide specialized training to specific groups.

-About 70% of participants are Disabled Veterans' Outreach Program specialists and Local Veterans' Employment Representatives; the remaining participants are state employees and administrative staff, federal employees, and others involved with veterans' employment and training issues.
+About 20% of participants are Disabled Veterans' Outreach Program specialists, Local Veterans' Employment Representatives, and Consolidated staff.
+Additional participants are state employees and administrative staff, federal employees, and others involved with veterans' employment and training issues.

 While NVTI does not work directly with veterans, we train the personnel who help veterans find and retain gainful employment.